Why Has Denver Seen Such Beautiful Sunsets Lately?

 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

--What kind of clouds are in the sky?
-Mid-to high-level clouds (often feathery or wispy in appearance) usually create the best views.
+• The kinds of clouds that are in the sky.
+Mid- to high-level clouds (often feathery or wispy in appearance) usually create the best views.

--If you're in Denver, are motionless, mid-level clouds hovering over you (see above photo)?
-That may mean you have mountain wave clods overhead.
+• If you're in Denver, are motionless, mid-level clouds hovering over you (see above photo)?
+That may mean you have mountain wave clouds overhead.
 Set up the tripod accordingly.

 Happy unfiltered Instagramming!